Our Review Process

 Dr. Apoorva T, MHM.

-Is grapefruit good for diabetics?
 Grapefruit is a pulpy, tart, and tangy fruit with a high nutritional index.
 The following list represents several nutrients and their amounts present in 100 g of grapefruit::

 - Protein: 1 gram